-The global COVID-19 pandemic impacted the Company's reported results for the year ended 31 March 2021 in two ways; firstly, travel restrictions prevented some projects from being installed, commissioned and completed, and secondly, the cancellation of all trade exhibitions has reduced our interaction with the industry to some extent, increasing the time to convert 'expressions of interest' to orders.
-By working together with our global customers and suppliers, we have adopted new working practices which have limited the requirement for extensive travel.
-Whilst this has been a challenge, it has also strengthened our relationships with our customers and suppliers and we emerge from the pandemic stronger for this.
+The Company continues to recover from the global pandemic yet still continues to be impacted the by global events in two ways; firstly, travel restrictions have prevented some projects from being installed more specifically in the Far East, resulting in delays in commissioning equipment, but also diluting the impact of our sales team, and secondly, significantly fewer trade exhibitions occurred reducing our interaction with the industry, increasing the time to convert 'expressions of interest' to orders.
+By working together with our global customers and suppliers, we have adopted new working practices which have reduced the requirement for extensive travel.
+Whilst this has been a challenge, it has also strengthened our relationships with our customers and suppliers, and we emerge from the pandemic stronger for this.
+We have also been pleased to return to the new wave of trade exhibitions and have been encouraged by the enthusiasm and innovation we have witnessed to date.